alexandergunnarson/quantum/doc/cljc/quantum/core/defnt.md

 # Implementation

 For this task, it was necessary to create a type analysis tool that goes beyond the Hindley-Milner type system and allows expressions to belong not only to one single reified type, but to any number of abstract types.
-Only in this way was it possible to achieve both maximal expressivity and maximal performance.
+Only in this way was it possible to achieve both maximal expressivity and maximal runtime performance.

 ## Overload Resolution